 Fine hair requires a delicate touch.
 You need a trimmer that can create sharp, clean lines without pulling or causing irritation on sensitive skin.
 The classic Andis T-Outliner is a fantastic choice here.
 Its powerful motor cuts efficiently, while the fine-tooth blade is gentle enough for detailing and edge-ups on clients with finer hair or dry skin.
 It gives you that crisp finish without having to apply too much pressure, which is key for keeping your clients comfortable and your work precise.

-For Thick or Coarse Hair
+Tackling Thick and Coarse Hair

 When you're working with thick, coarse, or dense hair, you need a tool with serious power and a blade that can handle the bulk.
 The BaBylissPRO Gold FX Trimmer is a beast in this category.
 Its high-torque motor doesn't bog down, and when zero-gapped, it delivers incredibly sharp lines that stand out against thick hair.
 This kind of robust performance ensures you can create precise details and sharp edges without multiple passes, saving you time and effort behind the chair.

-For Curly and Textured Hair
+Perfecting Lines on Curly and Textured Hair

 Curly and textured hair presents its own unique challenges, requiring a trimmer that can create clean lines without snagging or disrupting the natural curl pattern.
 The Wahl Professional 5 Star Detailer is a go-to for many barbers.
 Its wide T-blade helps you cover more ground quickly, which is great for finishing fades and creating sharp outlines.
 For a cordless option that excels with textured hair, the Andis GTX-Exo offers incredible precision for those crisp lineups that make a haircut pop.
 Its design gives you a clear line of sight, which is essential for detailed work.